W1ckedS1ck/Terraform/README.md

 terraform (plan or apply) -var-file="stage.auto.tfvars"
 ```
 And we will get _The image id '[ami-0d527b8c289b4af7f]' does not exist_ lol.
 Because AMI needs to be unhardcoded as well!!
 Do not forget to monitor all your instances in all regions.
-It may be expensive.
+It may cost you a fortune.
-Go https://console.aws.amazon.com/vpc/home - Running Instances - Only this region
+Go to [AWS VPC](https://console.aws.amazon.com/vpc/home) - Running Instances - Only this region

 - Now we create DataSource folder with file DataSource.tf in it
  ```sh